 Man marking in soccer is really a thing of the past.
 The days when exceptional players were assigned a man marker are essentially gone.
 It does happen in today, although man marking a specific player is a rare phenomenon in the world of soccer.
 You might see a team try to man mark someone like Lionel Messi or Cristiano Ronaldo, but not too many other soccer players are “man marked” during a game.
 In soccer these days it’s all now all about zonal marking and man marking is falling out of style.

 The old school job where one man shadows a soccer player throughout the game still happens, but as I said, this is increasingly rare.
 This old strategy is an assignment worthy of world football’s elite players of the past and the future: Robinho, Messi, Pele, Eto’o, Suarez, Salah, Ronaldinho, Cristiano, and Maradona.
 See Lionel Messi Surrounded By All 9 Chilean Players

 Again, in modern soccer, the game is all about zonal defense, with man marking as the foundation.
-Players still must follow their man throughout the game, but they pass the player on to a teammate when it makes sense.
+Soccer layers still must follow their man throughout the game, but they pass the player on to a teammate when it makes sense.
 If their player makes a run across the soccer field they will try to pass this player on rather than chase them across the pitch – it just doesn’t make sense to follow the player to the other side of the field.

 But again, if you can’t man mark how can you play zonal defense or any defense at all?
 Yes, learning how to mark a player is crucial to playing any style of defense in soccer.
 If you’re not tight on the other player they have too much time and space to see the field.